zeroby0/zeroby0/README.md

 If you have questions about [nexmon_csi](https://github.com/seemoo-lab/nexmon_csi), please [create an issue](https://github.com/seemoo-lab/nexmon_csi/issues/new) and tag me.
 You can also email me, but I prefer using issues because they're available to others too!

 If you're looking for guides and scripts for nexmon_csi, they are available at [nexmonster/nexmon_csi](https://github.com/nexmonster/nexmon_csi/tree/pi-5.10.92) on branch pi-5.10.92.
 The Python framework to read and plot CSI data is on the [feature/python branch](https://github.com/nexmonster/nexmon_csi/tree/feature/python/utils/python).
+The picsi tool is on [nexmonster/picsi](https://github.com/nexmonster/picsi/).

 <!--
 **zeroby0/zeroby0** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.